 The freedom is exhilarating.
 I am made for this.
 Sometimes I get breathless.
 Not because of the thin air at 5,000 meters above sea level, but with the realization that I was living my grandest dream.

 If you have followed my trip for a while, you’d know I’ve been obsessing about this concept.
 I’ve declared in my 2011 year end post that my trip hasn’t changed my life and hasn’t changed me.
 A woman I met traveling suggested that I wait until I come back and see.

 On the surface level, for sure I have changed.
 Physically I got darker and skinnier, for which I’m happy.
 Because the usual configuration is “men lose weight traveling while women gain them.”
 I got more fit with better stamina from all the physical work out I subjected myself to while in South America.
 I learned to speak Spanish.
 I developed a liking to salsa (dancing).
 I’m also no longer clueless in the kitchen.

 I am sure too that (at least) on a microscopic level, I am changed within.
 For how can one be exposed to so many different cultures & experiences and not be changed at all?
 I suppose that even in so admitting, I am already changed from 235 days ago.
 Maybe in the way I make decisions now or how I react to certain situations I am a little bit different.

 As for “my life” changing?
-Steven Jobs said in his Stanford commencement speech that “dots can only be connected looking backwards; and not forward”.
+Steve Jobs said in his Stanford commencement speech that “dots can only be connected looking backwards; and not forward”.
 I get it.
 I remember using my sister Pincky as an example of life changing experience, where she went to Japan on an exchange program at age 18 and now lives in Tokyo (2011 year end post).
 Yes, obviously she didn’t move to Japan one month after she came back from the exchange program.